 The idea grew from her love of animals and desire to get more involved with animal rescue in the community.
 As a child, Liz grew up with German Shepherds and throughout her young adult life always had cats.
 When she bought her first home she adopted her first border collie mix, Buddy, and fell in love with the breed.
 Shortly after she adopted her second border collie, Brett who inspired her fascination in animal behavior and dog training.
 In 2013 she received her certification in Dog Obedience from the Animal Behavior College and did all her field work with several rescues and Woodbridge Animal Shelter and Adoption Center.
 Over the past 15 years her business has grown incredibly with over 1000 clients and 13 dog walker and pet sitters.
 The pandemic caused major challenges but gave her the opportunity to focus on Behavior Modification & helping fearful and reactive dogs live better lives.

 How Liz Spends Her Free Time

 In her free time likes to give back!
-She sponsors Pet Food drives and donates all the proceeds to Woodbridge Animal Shelter and Edison Municipal Animal Shelter.
-She also volunteers with Glen Highland Farm Border Collie Rescue, helping rehabilitate dogs and finding their new forever homes.
-Working with organizations like Glen Highland Farms and “saving lives of these amazing animals is the absolute best feeling in my life,” say Liz.
-When Liz isn’t playing with her clients dogs she likes to bring her two border collie’s, Niall and Marshall, on long walks and hikes.
-Enjoying their funny Border Collie antics.
+She has sponsored Pet Food for local shelters; Woodbridge Animal Shelter and Edison Municipal Animal Shelter.
+She also volunteered with Glen Highland Farm Border Collie Rescue, helping rehabilitate dogs and finding their new forever homes.
+Working with organizations like Glen Highland Farms and “saving the lives of these amazing animals is the absolute best feeling in my life,” say Liz.
+When Liz isn’t playing with or training her clients dogs she likes to bring her border collie/sheltie mix, Niall on long walks and hikes.
+Enjoying his funny Border Collie antics.
 She continuously looks for opportunities to take client’s dogs on Nature Hikes on the trails in the Atlantic County Park System.
 Always reading and studying to learn more about Dogs and why they do what they do as well as ways to improve the lives of pets & their owners.